cscorley/dissertation/chapters/3_previous/4_mct.md

 are employed on all documents extracted.
 We then used LDA to model the documents into topics.

-First, we investigated whether changeset copora were any different than traditional snapshot corpora, and what differences there might be.
+First, we investigated whether changeset corpora were any different than traditional snapshot corpora, and what differences there might be.
 For two of the systems, we found that the changeset vocabulary was a superset to the snapshot vocabulary.
 We measured the cosine distance of each distribution of